pandas-dev/pandas/doc/source/basics.rst

 Comparing if objects are equivalent
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Often you may find there is more than one way to compute the same
+Often you may find that there is more than one way to compute the same
 result.
 As a simple example, consider ``df+df`` and ``df*2``.
 To test
 that these two computations produce the same result, given the tools
 shown above, you might imagine using ``(df+df == df*2).all()``.
 But in